Go Back to Investigations

 A kinetic analysis of the position and state of the vehicle—rotation of the steering wheel, deformation of the tire, proximity of the driver’s side door to a street sign, and shape of the deformation of the bonnet and front bumper—suggests that the vehicle was pushed from the right-side front bumper.

-Furthermore, the shape of the depression of the windshield suggests that it was run over by a light vehicle such as an Israeli military bulldozer made by Caterpillar.
+Furthermore, the shape of the depression of the windshield suggests that it was run over by a vehicle such as a bulldozer.

 Fig 4.
 Using satellite imagery, we mapped the locations of the Kia Picanto throughout the twelve days between the attack and the date the evacuation order was lifted.
 Image source: ©️ Planet Labs PBC.
 (Forensic Architecture, 2024)